Jim Rice: Community activities

 Rice was associated with a variety of charitable organizations during his career, primarily on behalf of children, some of which carried on into his retirement.
 He was named an honorary chairman of The Jimmy Fund, the fundraising arm of the Dana–Farber Cancer Institute in Boston, in 1979, and in 1992 was awarded that organization's "Jimmy Award," which honors individuals who demonstrate their dedication to cancer research.
 Rice is also active in his support of the Neurofibromatosis Foundation of New England.
 Rice's involvement with Major League Baseball's RBI program (Reviving Baseball in Inner Cities) resulted in the naming of a new youth baseball facility in Roxbury, Massachusetts, in his honor in 1999.
 A youth recreation center in Rice's hometown of Anderson, South Carolina, is also named in his honor.

-During a nationally televised game on August 7, 1982, Rice rushed into the stands to help a young boy struck in the head by a line drive hit by Dave Stapleton.
-Rice left the dugout and entered the stands to help four-year-old Jonathan Keane, who was bleeding heavily.
-Rice carried the boy onto the field, through the Red Sox dugout, and into the clubhouse, where he was treated by the team's medical staff.
-Rice's swift response likely saved Keane's life, as paramedics would likely not have arrived in time.
-Rice also paid the hospital bill, and Keane made a full recovery from the injury.
+Rice is fondly remembered for his heroic actions and quick thinking during a nationally televised game at Fenway Park on August 7, 1982.
+During the fourth inning, Red Sox utility infielder Dave Stapleton hit a blistering line drive into the right-field box seats, at a time when MLB ballparks only had protective netting behind home plate, but not along the baselines.
+The line drive hit a 4 year-old fan, Jonathan Keane, seated only two rows up from the dugout, fracturing his skull and causing profuse bleeding.
+Rice, realizing it would take too long for medical staff to reach the young fan, popped out of the dugout, grabbed Keane, and carried him into the clubhouse, where the Red Sox medical staff was able to attend to him quickly.
+Due to Rice's decisive action, the boy was able to be rushed to the hospital for emergency surgery, and ultimately, according to the physicians who treated the boy at the hospital, Rice saved the boy's life.
+Rice played the rest of the game in his blood-stained uniform, and later paid the Keane family's hospital bills.

+Keane, who was reported to have no memories of that day, made a full recovery from his injuries with minimal scarring.
+He was invited back the following season to throw out the first pitch, and in recent interviews has credited Rice with saving his life.